A company can’t succeed in today’s connected world without online marketing.

 Before you start putting together an effective online marketing strategy, you need to know the following:

 - What is an online marketing channel?

-- What channels do most marketers and business owners prefer?
+- What media do most marketers and business owners prefer?

 - Which channels will bring in the highest ROI for your online business?

 - What is the best way to choose your channels?